Angèle (singer): Career

-2018–present: Career beginnings and Brol
+2015–2018: Career beginnings and Brol

-Angèle gave her first performances in cafés around Brussels.
-Notably at the restaurant Le Delecta, in Ixelles, now closed.
+Angèle gave her first performances in streets around Brussels, most notably at the restaurant Le Delecta, in Ixelles, now closed.
 She was first noticed for her cover of Dick Annegarn, "Bruxelles", and on Instagram videos where she mixed singing and comedy.
 In 2017, she was the support act for Ibeyi and the Belgian rapper Damso, whom she also accompanied in his album Lithopédion.
 Her first single, "La Loi de Murphy", was released in late 2017 and received millions of views on YouTube.

 A second single "Je veux tes yeux" was released in early 2018.
 The two video clips were directed by the Belgian photographer Charlotte Abramow.

-In May 2018, she performed her first Parisian concert at the Trianon accompanied by MC Solaar on her cover of his song "Victime de la mode".
+In May 2018 she performed her first Parisian concert at the Trianon accompanied by MC Solaar on her cover of his song "Victime de la mode".
 She performed in several summer festivals in Belgium, France and Switzerland such as Les Ardentes, Dour, Garorock, and Rock Werchter.
 In 2018, Angèle released her third single, "La Thune".

-In August 2018, she announced the tracklist of her first album Brol on the Initial label.
+In August 2018 she announced the tracklist of her first album Brol on the Initial label.
 The album was released on 5 October 2018, the same day as her single duet with her brother, Roméo Elvis.
 This album was successful and resulted in Angèle invitation to perform on various French TV shows.
 The single, "Tout oublier", spent nine weeks at number 1 on the Ultratop charts, breaking the record for a Belgian artist formerly set by Stromae.

+2019–2023: Nonante-Cinq

-In 2019, Angèle became one of the most sought for artists in France and Belgium and affirmed her feminism with the song "Balance ton quoi" in reference to the French #metoo movement, Balance ton porc.
+In 2019 Angèle became one of the most sought for artists in France and Belgium and affirmed her feminism with the song "Balance ton quoi" in reference to the French #metoo movement, Balance ton porc.
 Pierre Niney makes an appearance in the video alongside some of Angèle's friends to talk about struggles her female friends have encountered with men.
 Angèle became an ambassador for Chanel afterwards.

-In April 2020, Angèle performed for One World: Together At Home, a global broadcast and digital special to support front-line healthcare workers and the WHO during the COVID-19 pandemic, hosted by Lady Gaga.
+In April 2020 Angèle performed for One World: Together At Home, a global broadcast and digital special to support front-line healthcare workers and the WHO during the COVID-19 pandemic, hosted by Lady Gaga.

 In October 2020, Angèle was pictured alongside London singer Dua Lipa on the set of a music video.
 A collaboration with the latter was later announced and would feature on the reissue of Lipa's new album Future Nostalgia.
 "Fever" was released on 30 October 2020.
 The music video was released a week later on 6 November 2020 on YouTube.
 Before the release of the video, Lipa announced on social media that Angèle will be appearing as a special guest on her live stream concert Studio 2054 on 27 November 2020.

 In 2021 Angèle made her film debut in Annette, directed by Leos Carax.

-In 2022, Angèle featured in "Sunflower" from Tamino Amir's sophomore album, Sahar.
+Her second studio album, Nonante-Cinq was released on 3 December 2021, her 26th birthday.
+In 2022 Angèle featured in "Sunflower" from Tamino Amir's second album, Sahar.